choiway/prognog/README.md

 ## Take Aways

-I'm still suprised by how much faster the Rust code is than the Python equivalent given that I naively wrote code that really just reads csv, generates 24,500 data points and writes the results.
-It's not taking advantage of concurrency or any fancy Rust featuresso I wouldn't have guessed that the Rust code would be so much faster.
+I'm still suprised by how much faster the Rust code given that it's not taking advantage of concurrency or any fancy Rust features.

 I figure the read and write is constrained by the hard drive so I'm guessing most of the gain comes from the look ups which probably benefits from manual memory management in Rust.

+I do wonder what the performance gain would be if I optimized the Python code before writing it in Rust.

 I really like working with Rust's ecosystem.
-Online documentation is good and Cargo is pleasant to work with.
-I used `peroxide` to calculate standard deviations but was surprised that there are more math oriented libraries.
+Online documentation is good and Cargo is great.

+I used `peroxide` to calculate standard deviations but was surprised that there aren't more math/data science  libraries for Rust..

-The `clap` Crate is great and really simplified the passing and parsing of commnand line arguments in Rust.
+The `clap` Crate is awesome and really simplified the passing and parsing of commnand line arguments in Rust.

-The big takeaway is that, as someone coming from a finance background, I'm pleasantly suprised by how Rust makes writing performant code accessible.
+The big takeaway is that, as someone with more of a finance background, I'm pleasantly suprised by how Rust makes writing performant code accessible.